apache/samza/docs/startup/preview/index.md

 #### I. High Level API

 The high level API provides the libraries to define your application logic.
 The [StreamApplication](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/application/StreamApplication.html) is the central abstraction which your application must implement.
 You start by declaring your inputs as instances of [MessageStream](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/MessageStream.html).
-Then you can apply operators on each MessageStream like map, filter, window and join to define the whole end-to-end data processing in a single program.
+Then you can apply operators on each MessageStream like map, filter, window, and join to define the whole end-to-end data processing in a single program.

 For a deeper dive into the high level API, see [high level API section](#high-level-api) below.

 #### II.
 ApplicationRunner

 Samza uses an [ApplicationRunner]((/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/runtime/ApplicationRunner.html)) to run a stream application.
-The ApplicationRunner generates the configs such as input/output streams, creates intermediate streams, and starts the execution.
+The ApplicationRunner generates the configs (such as input/output streams), creates intermediate streams, and starts the execution.
 There are two types of ApplicationRunner:

 **RemoteApplicationRunner** - submits the application to a remote cluster.
 This runner is invoked via the _run-app.sh_ script.
 To use RemoteApplicationRunner, set the following configurations